Principles of operator algebras: 10d. Coupling constant

 This definition might seem a bit complicated, but things here are quite non-trivial, and there is no way of doing something substantially simpler.
 Alternatively, we can define the coupling constant via the following formula, after proving first that the number on the right is indeed independent of the choice on a nonzero vector $x\in H$:

 This latter formula was in fact the original definition of the coupling constant, by Murray and von Neumann \cite{mv3}.
 However, technically speaking, things are slightly easier when using the approach in Definition 10.32.
 We will be back to this key formula of Murray and von Neumann, with full explanations, in a moment.

-Let us start with:
+Let us start our study of the coupling constant with some basic results, coming from definitions and from what we already have, as results, as follows:

 \begin{proposition} The coupling constant $\dim_AH\in(0,\infty]$ associated to a ${\rm II}_1$ factor representation $A\subset B(H)$ has the following properties: \begin{enumerate} \item For the standard form, $H=L^2(A)$, we have $\dim_AH=1$.